Imagine trying to write a story or novel without characters, dialogue, a plot, or a setting.

-Moreover, the issues of friendship, courage, loss, love, values, and yes, even saving the world have more universal appeal in Harry Potter than the issues explored in Number the Stars do.
+Moreover, the issues of friendship, courage, loss, love, values, and yes, even saving the world have more universal appeal in Harry Potter than the issues explored in Number the Stars.
 They make a more lasting impression on those who read the series than do most Coming of Age novels.

 In Coming of Age novels, the protagonist doesn’t necessarily have to become a new or better person.

 Take Huckleberry Finn, for example.
 Other than Huck’s sort of learning that Jim is actually a human being and not just a slave to be used and ignored, in my opinion he hasn’t really changed at the end.
 I simply don’t agree with the Cliff Notes that by the end of the book he’s free of bigotry and has a moral compass.

 I know: “The Mississippi River is a symbol for equality of all human beings, etc.” – I also learned that in high school – but when you come right down to it, Huck is still a jerk at the end, and the book, while great, is basically a series of adventures.

 The book traces the lives of two very different women growing up in pre-, present-, and post-Taliban rule of Afghanistan, and by the end of the novel both have been profoundly changed by the trajectory of their – and each other’s – lives.
 The book is no series of adventures, but a study of life and change.